-For the last twenty-five years, Jonathan Myles-Lea has been recognised as the leading painter of portraits of country houses and gardens in the United Kingdom.
+Jonathan Myles-Lea is recognised as the leading painter of portraits of country houses and gardens in the United Kingdom.
 Over the last two decades he has created over eighty bird's-eye views in oils of historic buildings and estates for their owners.
-Due to his determination to keep alive a tradition that began in the fifteenth-century, Country Life Magazine awarded Myles-Lea the title; 'Living National Treasure', and The Bodleian Library at The University of Oxford has made arrangements to preserve his archive.
+Country Life Magazine awarded Myles-Lea the title; 'Living National Treasure', and The Bodleian Library at The University of Oxford has made arrangements to preserve his archive.
 Throughout much of the artist's early career, the British historian and former museum curator, Sir Roy Strong was Myles-Lea's main patron.
 Sir Roy continues to be his friend, advisor and confidente.

-Myles-Lea was was born on January 23rd, 1969 in the north west of England near the Lake District National Park, an area of outstanding natural beauty that in past centuries attracted many poets such as Samuel Taylor Coleridge and William Wordsworth.
-It was also the place that Myles-Lea's hero; the artist and art-critic John Ruskin made his home, living at Brantwood by Coniston Water from 1871 to 1900.
-Ruskin has been a major and consistent influence on Myles-Lea since his early childhood.
+Myles-Lea was was born on January 23rd, 1969 in the north west of England near the Lake District National Park, a picturesque area that in past centuries attracted poets such as Samuel Taylor Coleridge and William Wordsworth.
+It was also the place that Myles-Lea's hero; the artist and art-critic John Ruskin made his home.